 The recent tax bill was a great step forward for economic growth because it leaves far more money in the hands of the people and of small, medium and large businesses.
 Unfortunately, it still left the tax code far too complex and far too onerous.
 We must simplify taxes – whether it’s repealing the 16th Amendment and going to national sales tax, or going to a simple flat tax that can be filled out on a postcard under the current system – or considering a truly federalist approach and allowing states to collect taxes as they see fit and remit to the treasury… we must reduce the annual burden and cost of the massively complex federal tax code.
 April 15th should not be a consequential date in your life unless it happens to be Easter or Good Friday.

-Our brave men and women in the military must have what they need to defend our country overseas and here at home.
-For too many years our readiness has declined as the threats against our national security have grown.
+The brave men and women in the military must have what they need to defend our country overseas and here at home.
+For too many years, our readiness has declined as the threats against our national security have grown.
 I support strengthening our military and ensuring they have both the tools and the rules of engagement that permits them to succeed on the battlefield.
-Our service members deserve members of Congress like myself who will unequivocally always support them and have their back.
-Finally, if we get Washington focused on its core function, we can do a better job ensuring those patriots who serve also are getting the best healthcare in the world.
+In addition, our service members and veterans deserve members of Congress who will unequivocally support them and have their back.
+Finally, we must do a better job at making sure Washington focuses on its core function so that all active-duty military and veterans are getting the health care and benefits they have earned.

 We need a foreign policy rooted in peace through strength, where the United States stands up to our enemies and strongly defends our national security interests and supports our allies.
 After eight years of weakness and appeasement under President Obama, it is critically important that we restore American leadership in the world, and stand shoulder to shoulder with our allies, including Israel, which deserves our resolute support in the most dangerous parts of the world.
 I was tremendously proud and commend President Trump for his historic announcement recognizing Jerusalem as the capital of Israel and beginning the process to move our embassy to Jerusalem.
 It is also in the national security interest of the United States to ensure under no circumstances does the Iranian regime ever build and obtain nuclear weapons, and to demonstrate for support the Iranian people who oppose their repressive, terrorist supporting government in Tehran.